tahsinAmin/table-design/README.md

 - [x] Dynamic data
 - [x] Circle Icon separate component
 - [x] Add a new headphone
+- [x] Able to optimize the text break with split method
+- [ ] Remove warnings if possible
 - [ ] UI Improvement and then video and shout out

 ## I have learned